jpeg-aic/JPEG-AIC-4-datasets/README.md

 #### `JPEG_AIC_reconstructed_jnd_scores.csv`

-Reconstructed scores in JND units for teh percived distortion using JPEG AIC-3  test methodlogy.
+Reconstructed scores in JND units for the perceived distortion using the JPEG AIC-3 test methodlogy.

 ##### Columns